 View-through attributions are attributions determined based on an ad view rather than an ad click.
-If you run any view-through campaigns, select Include View-Through Attributions in order to have Singular send postbacks to the partner about these attributions as well (otherwise Singular will only send postbacks about click-through attributions).
+If you run any view-through campaigns, select Include View-Through Attributions to have Singular send postbacks to the partner about these attributions as well (otherwise, Singular will only send postbacks about click-through attributions).

 In-app events are any user events that happen in your app post-conversion.
 For example, a user who installs your app may then log in or register to your platform, watch the tutorial, or level up if it's a gaming app.
 Some partners want to receive postbacks about these events from Singular's attribution service.

 First, choose which postbacks you want to send: